 Here is how you can reach Fingerhut Credit Card customer service:

-By Phone: Simply call Fingerhut Credit Card customer service at (800) 208-2500.
-For Spanish, call (800) 556-3208.
+By Phone: Call Fingerhut Credit Card customer service at (800) 208-2500.
 You can enter your information to use the automated system for account management purposes at any time.
-But if you would like to speak with a live agent, please note that they can be reached between 7 a.m. and 10 p.m., 7 days a week.
+But if you would like to speak with a representative, please note that they can be reached between 7 a.m. and 10 p.m.
+CST, 7 days a week.